 About Amy

-Amy has devoted both her career and personal life to public service as a family law attorney, prosecutor, public school teacher, and freelance writer.
+Devoting both her career and her personal life to public service, Amy is an experienced family law attorney and mediator, prosecutor, public school teacher, and writer.

-Amy graduated from Columbus North High School and the Indiana University School of Law in Bloomington.
-Amy has lived in Brown County for the past 28 years and has been a leader in her community.
+Amy graduated from Columbus North High School, Smith College, and the Indiana University School of Law in Bloomington.

-Amy is currently serving her second term as an elected member of the school board for Brown County Schools and advocates for small, rural schools and fully funding public schools at the Indiana Statehouse.
+Amy is currently serving her second term as an elected member of the Brown County Schools school board and advocates for small, rural schools and for fully funding public schools at the Indiana Statehouse.
 She has wide-ranging experience in protecting vulnerable people and in-depth knowledge of many issues.
-She has Southern Indiana Hoosiers' interests in mind."
+She has the interests of Southern Indiana Hoosiers in mind.

-Amy and her husband, Jim Oliver, are both lifelong Hoosiers with roots in the state for several generations and have the interests of Hoosiers in mind.
-They live in a log cabin in the woods, have two adult sons, ages 25 and 22, and two adopted cats.
+Amy and her husband, Jim, are both lifelong Hoosiers with roots in the state for several generations.
+They live in a log cabin in the woods of Brown County and have been community leaders there for the past 28 years.
+Together, they raised two sons in Brown County, who are now 25 and 22.
+Now they tend only to the needs of two adopted cats.

 Amy is an Attorney for the People